International Procurement Management Trainee Program

 We are committed to jointly build on the various aspects of your employability profile and proactively identify and realize your individual "best-fit" career perspective after having successfully completed the 18-month International Procurement Management Trainee Program.

 Please note that the application process is closed at the moment.
 The date for the next application phase will be published here.
 In the meantime you may register your details with us and configure your personal job alert to be notified as soon as we publish a new suitable vacancy.
-BTW: The easiest way is to configure your job alert in the Bayer Career App!

 My amazing journey through the world of procurement at Bayer